zyairelai/futures-hero/README.md

 ```
 python3 run.py
 ```
-To check the trend and many others:
+To check the trend, position, realizedPNL and many others:
 ```
 python3 check.py
 ```